An Echo in the Darkness

-An Echo in the Darkness (1994) is the second novel in the Mark of the Lion Series by Francine Rivers.
+An Echo in the Darkness (1994) is the second novel in the Mark of the Lion series by Francine Rivers.
 It was awarded a RITA Award for best inspirational romance by the Romance Writers of America in 1995.

 Synopsis

 The book begins where A Voice in the Wind left off, in the arena where Hadassah is thrown to the lions because her owner was jealous of her purity.
-A young physician, Alexander, must choose one of the mauled bodies in the arena, so that he can examine it and further his knowledge as a physician.
+A young physician, Alexander, must choose one of the mauled bodies in the arena to examine in order to further his knowledge as a physician.
 He chooses Hadassah's, only to discover that she is alive and that the lion has struck no vital organs.
 On a sudden impulse, Alexander saves Hadassah and nurses her back to health.
-Although she remains crippled, she regains the ability to walk and talk.
+Although she remains crippled and wears veils to conceal her scarred face, she regains the ability to walk and talk.

 Meanwhile, Marcus Lucianus Valerian, believing that Hadassah is dead, tries to deal with his grief by traveling to Israel (Hadassah's homeland) and learning about Hadassah's God.

-Throughout the book Hadassah's mistress, Julia Valerian contracts a fatal illness due to her sexual immoral and promiscuous behavior in her younger years, and slowly dies of a wasting disease.
-Hadassah, who had become Alexander's assistant, learns of her old mistress' bereavement and decides to move in with Julia and care for her until she dies.
+Throughout the book, Julia Valerian contracts a fatal illness due to her immoral lifestyle and promiscuous behavior and slowly dies of a wasting disease.
+Her husband has left her and cheated her out of her wealth, and her manipulative friend and lover has also abandoned her.
+Hadassah, who has become Alexander's assistant, learns of her old mistress' destitution and bereavement and decides to move in with Julia and care for her until she dies.
 Hadassah covers her scars (and identity) with veils and heavy clothing.